Missouri Walleye Fishing

 All about fishing for walleye in Missouri lakes.

 The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 Walleye Fishing Lakes In Missouri

 There is surprisingly good walleye fishing in MO.
-Major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Mark Twain Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake and Wappapello Lake all have nice populations of walleye.
+Major lakes including Blue Springs Lake, Bull Shoals Lake, Fellows Lake, Forest Lake, Harry S. Truman Reservoir, Lake Jacomo, Lake of The Ozarks, Lake Springfield, Lake Taneycomo, Longview Lake, Mark Twain Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake and other smaller waters have populations of walleye.
 The Missouri state record walleye was caught out of Bull Shoals Lake.

 Missouri walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.